 5. For Reducing Patient Leakage and Increasing Patient Retention

 Patient Feedback can help improve patient retention and reduce patient leakage.

 When you act on feedback from patients, you can improve the patient experience significantly.
 We’ve already established that patient feedback can help you improve the quality of care.
 But specific patient feedback can also help you make the patient experience personalized.
 You, as a healthcare provider, can reduce patient leakage at gaps in care – and improve patient retention.

 Patients Satisfied with their care are more likely to build a stronger relationship with their providers – and return.

 The healthcare environment is becoming increasingly complex.
 Government and private payers look to reduce costs and providers face increasing competition.
 Procuring and retaining patients is essential for you as a healthcare provider – and patient feedback plays a crucial role here.

 A well-structured patient feedback system in place can help you collect crucial patient opinion.
-A comprehensive, easy-to-use feedback app can help you analyze patient feedback and extract useful insight.
-Sign up for a 15-day free trial of Zonka’s feedback app or request a demo today.
+A comprehensive, easy-to-use patient feedback app can help you analyze patient feedback and extract useful insight.
+Sign up for a 15-day free trial of Zonka’s Feedback App or request a demo today.
 Start using patient feedback to improve your quality of care now.